 Eveline Gerritsen arrived for the first time in Beirut in 2010, as a media student.
 She had the opportunity to work together with students of the Lebanese International University (LIU).
 There she met Rawad Kansoun, one of the students in the project.

 Ten years later they meet again.
 This time around they decided to work together and capture the essence of the devastation that took place on August, 4th 2020 through photography.
 The photo documentary Nightingales of Beirut gives the viewer an inside in the life of people who live in the destroyed city of Beirut.

-Last month I went to Beirut to capture the essence of life, 6 weeks, after the devastation blast that took place on August 4th, 2020.
-I am a storyteller and I feel it is my mission to give the viewer a raw first hand experience through the lens of my camera.
-I hope to educate and inspire them, so that we can make a difference in this world.
+Last month I went to Beirut to capture the essence of life, six weeks, after the devastation blast that took place on August 4th, 2020.
+I am a storyteller and I feel it is my mission to give the viewer a raw first-hand experience through the lens of my camera.
+I hope to educate and inspire others, so that we can make a difference in this world.